 Along the Swiss border, both Germany and France now have spotlights set up marking the Swiss border in order to avoid the accidental bombing of neutral Swiss towns.
 It is a rare example of wartime cooperation by opposing sides.

 Battle of the Atlantic: Convoy SL 26 departs from Freetown.

 French Government: French Minister of Defense Édouard Daladier is not in agreement with Operation Royal Marine, Winston Churchill's pet plan to mine the Rhine River.
 He persuades the French war cabinet to reject the operation.
 The British respond by threatening to suspend Operation Wilfred, the mining of Norwegian coastal waters.

 British Government: British Shipping Minister Sir John Gilmour, 2nd Baronet passes away at age 63.

 First Lord of the Admiralty Winston Churchill warns neutrals about the course of the war, which he expects to intensify.

-The Ministry of Agriculture reports that the effort to bring more land into cultivation has resulted in 1,370,000 extra acres of tillage had been ploughed, versus the overall target of 2,000,000 acres.
+The Ministry of Agriculture reports that the effort to bring more land into cultivation has resulted in 1,370,000 extra acres of tillage had been plowed, versus the overall target of 2,000,000 acres.

 Turkey: The Turkish government shuts down Turkische Post, a German newspaper, in Istanbul.

 The guiding principles of the new government are the Three Principles of pan-Asianism, anti-Communism, and opposition to Chiang Kai-shek.
-Wang is in contact with the German and Italian governments and is interesting in joining the Tripartite Pact between Japan, Germany and Italy, also known as the Axis.
+Ching-wei is in contact with the German and Italian governments and is interesting in joining the Tripartite Pact between Japan, Germany, and Italy, also known as the Axis.